 You are expected to apply Friday of Week 5 of your third Hilary Term (or 5th Hilary Term if part-time).

 The GSO.14 Applications to confirm DPhil status form shall be accompanied by:

 (i) a full outline of chapters (1-2 pages), summarising the scope of individual chapters and their state of completion, including a timetable for completion of the work which remains to be done before submission of the thesis;

 (ii) a draft abstract of the thesis as a whole, of between 1,000 and 2,000 words;

 (iii) a sample chapter, of between 6,000 and 10,000 words (footnotes are included in the word count);

-The Graduate Office will send the full application to the interviewer appointed by the Faculty Board.
+The Graduate Office will send the full application to the Board Interviewer for the relevant research area.